 - the maintenance of any water pipe work and fittings installed by you For example, washing machine fittings or showers

-- clearing blockages to baths, basins and sinks & toilets.
-We can carry out blockage clearances for you but you will be recharged
+- clearing blockages to baths, basins, sinks & toilets.
+If we can carry out blockage clearances for you but you will be recharged

-- any damage caused by you to any fixture, fitting, wall etc within the property For example, holes in internal doors, broken wash hand basins, toilet cistern lids or baths
+- any damages caused by you to any of the sanitary fixtures and fittings within the property (broken wash hand basins, toilet cistern lids or baths, replacing toilet seats)

 Other internal and external fittings

-- minor repairs such as bath plugs and chains, pull cords, changing light bulbs and fluorescent tubes, and replacing toilet seats
+- minor repairs such as bath plugs and chains, pull cords, changing light bulbs and fluorescent tubes

 - any fixtures and fittings installed by you or a previous tenant